4. Program PCBs for Embedded Systems¶

 Group Assignment:¶

-Our goals for this week to demonstrate and compare the toolchains and development workflows for available embedded architectures.
+Our goal for this week was to demonstrate and compare the toolchains and development workflows for the embedded architectures available at FabLab Kamakura.

 Link to Group Assignment documentation page